NUTRIENT DOSING

 Macro Nutrients

 The macro nutrients, or primary nutrients, that marine plants need to achieve photosynthesis are: nitrogen, phosphate, potassium, sulphur, calcium, magnesium and carbon.
-Some marine algae that is heavily calcified, such as Halimeda Optunia, need large amounts of calcium to grow.
+Some marine algae that is heavily calcified, such as Halimeda optunia, need large amounts of calcium to grow.
 These plants in turn produce calcium based sand as a byproduct, which accounts for the majority of all Caribbean sand.

 Nitrogen